 Step 4: Take Advantage of Any Discounts Your Insurer Offers

-Before finalizing your policy, make sure you check with the insurer about any discounts they offer and how many you might qualify for.
-Most insurance providers offer a variety of discounts for homeowner’s insurance.
+Before finalizing your policy, check with the insurer about any discounts they offer and how many you might qualify for.

 These can take them form of bundling discounts, which reward you for purchasing other policies (e.g. auto and life) through the same insurer; retention discounts which reward you for staying with a single insurer for an extended period of time; and even safety discounts, which reduce your premiums based on various improvements that you make to your home (e.g. adding a security system).